 6. Blessington Farms

-From September 17 to November 20, Blessington Farms launches their annual pumpkin patch and fall festival.
-This year, the farm has added to the festivity with a number of new attractions that include a walk-thru aviary where visitors can feed the birds, a fossil dig, as well as a rope maze.
-Admission costs $18.48 per person, while children aged 18 months and under are allowed in free.
+From September 21 to November 24, Blessington Farms launches their annual pumpkin patch and fall festival.
+This year, the farm is featuring a variety of attractions that include a walk-thru aviary where visitors can feed the birds, a fossil dig, as well as a rope maze.
+Admission costs $23.09 per person, while senior tickets are priced at $18.48.

 7. Halter Inc.